pantavisor/libthttp/README.md

  2. PANTAHUB_HOST: hostname your clients should call to; default is localhost
  2. PANTAHUB_PORT: port your clients should call to; default is 12365 for plain and 12366 for TLS

+To Build for using without valid cert you have to pass

+ make ... other_DEFINES=-DTHTTP_DEVELOPMENT